-Four core concepts - persons, environment, health, and nursing - are embedded in the SON mission, program goals, and student learning outcomes.
+Four core concepts - persons, environment, health, and nursing - are embedded in the School of Nursing (SON) mission, program goals, and student learning outcomes.
 The core concepts of the curriculum are: persons, environment, health, and nursing.
-Sub-concepts, listed under each category, quide curriculum development in the School of Nursing.
+Sub-concepts, listed under each category, guide curriculum development in the School of Nursing.